What Is an Emergent Curriculum?

 As caregivers, we play a vital role in our child’s wellbeing during this time at home, and beyond.
 Before we can practically support our children, a fundamental foundation of positive attachment and relationships allows us to know our children in order to understand and support them.
 Between the ages of zero to six years old, children form and make sense of fundamental human attachments.
 When we take great care to form these attachments, a child’s confidence, independence, brain development and emotional stability are rooted and supported.
 More importantly, an attachment figure acts as a secure and safe base in which children can then explore the world with greater confidence.
 John Bowlby, an attachment theorist, explains positive attachment as a 'lasting psychological connectedness between human beings.'
 (1969, p.
 194).
 So, how can we use this extra time at home with our children to foster positive relationships and attachment?

-6 Ways to Support My Child during Covid-19
+Six Ways to Support My Child during COVID-19

 Unsettling situations such as the current circumstance we all find ourselves in can be unnerving and confusing for both us as parents, and our children.
 As a family unit, there may be a sense of anxiousness and lack of control over our external situation too.
 Understanding this, and being aware of these effects, is the first step to establishing a sense of safety, security and support for our children.
 New behavioral challenges, heightened emotions and even regressive behaviors may occur, and this is okay.
 In fact, this is normal when change and stress become prevalent in our environment.
 Remember to be gracious and forgiving to yourself and to your child through this time.